psylity/obftun/README.md

 # obftun - yet another obfuscated tunnel

-The main purpose of this application is obfuscating traffic between two controlled servers.
-I personally use it to hide openvpn traffic, it is blocked in my country.
+The primary purpose of this application is to obfuscate traffic between two controlled servers.
+I personally use it to hide OpenVPN traffic, as it is blocked in my country.

-Real service packets are encapsulated into fake packets which are filled with random data and not-really-encrypted payload.
+Real service packets are encapsulated into fake packets filled with random data and a partially encrypted payload.

 ## Diagram